-- Loose the strings slightly.
-If you have not lubricated the ridges of your bridge for a long time, lubricate them lightly with a graphite bold pencil (of the 2B kind).
+- If you have not lubricated the ridges of your bridge for a long time, lubricate them lightly with a graphite bold pencil (of the 2B kind).
 This light lubrication will facilitate the repositioning of the bridge without forcing the strings.

 - Grab the top part of the bridge on both sides with both of your hands, between the thumb and forefinger.

 - Gently move the upper part of the bridge until you get a perfect verticality that is visible with the naked eye.
 To check the positioning of the bridge, stand sideways to view the body of the violin horizontally.

 - Finally, check that each string is rightly placed.